Augustine Francis Schinner: Biography

-Early years in Milwaukee
+Early life

 Augustine Schinner was born in Milwaukee, Wisconsin, on May 1, 1863.
-He was educated at St. Francis Seminary in Wisconsin.
+He attended St. Mary's Church and school in that city.
+Deciding to become a priest, he entered St. Francis Seminary in St. Francis, Wisconsin.

+Priesthood
-Schinner was ordained to the priesthood for the Archdiocese of Milwaukee on March 7, 1886, by Archbishop Michael Heiss at the Cathedral of St. John the Evangelist.
-After his ordination, Schinner served for one year as pastor of St. Hubertus Parish in Hubertus, Wisconsin.

-From 1887 to 1893, Schinner was a faculty member of St. Francis Seminary.
-From 1893 to 1905, her served as chancellor and vicar general of the archdiocese, appointed by Archbishop Frederick Katzer.
+Schinner was ordained to the priesthood for the Archdiocese of Milwaukee on March 7, 1886, by Archbishop Michael Heiss at the Cathedral of St. John the Evangelist in Milwaukee.
+After his ordination, the archdiocese assigned Schinner for one year as pastor of St. Hubertus Parish in Hubertus, Wisconsin.
+In 1887, Schinner was added to the faculty of St. Francis de Sales Seminary.
+Archbishop Frederick Katzer appointed Schinner in 1893 as his chancellor and vicar general.

+After Katzer died in 1902, the clergy in the archdiocese elected Schinner to serve as apostolic administrator.

 Bishop of Superior

 On May 13, 1905, Pope Pius X appointed Schinner as the first bishop of the newly created Diocese of Superior.
-He was consecrated by Cardinal Diomede Falconio on July 25, 1905.

-Traveling by train with an entourage of over 60 priests from Milwaukee, he arrived at Ashland, Wisconsin, traveled to the Apostle Islands on a short boat tour, and then continued on to Superior.
+He was consecrated at the Cathedral of St. John the Evangelist in Milwaukee by Cardinal Diomede Falconio on July 25, 1905.
+The clergy in Superior gave Schinner a crosier and the parishioners of St. Mary's in Milwaukee a pectoral cross.Traveling by train with an entourage of over 60 priests from Milwaukee, he arrived at Ashland, Wisconsin, traveled to the Apostle Islands on a short boat tour, and then continued on to Superior, Wisconsin.

-There were 39 diocesan priests, 17 religious order priests serving 38,861 Catholics in 43 parishes with resident pastors, and 50 missions and 33 stations.
-For Catholic schools, there was 1 high school, 16 elementary and 2 boarding schools with a total enrollment of 9,016 students.
-Schinner immediately saw the need for an additional 10 priests.
+When Schinner became bishop, the new diocese had 39 diocesan priests, 17 religious order priests serving 38,861 Catholics in 43 parishes with resident pastors, and 50 missions and 33 stations.
+There was one high school, 16 elementary and two boarding schools with a total enrollment of 9,016 students.
+Schinner immediately saw the need for an additional ten priests.
+He succeeded in recruiting 12 seminarians from St. Francis de Sales Seminary.

+Schinner contracted typhoid in February 1906 and was admitted into St. Mary's Hospital in Superior.
+In August 1906, Schinner convened the first diocesan synod in Bayfield, Wisconsin.

 As a missionary bishop, he learned first hand the difficulties of travel into remote rural counties.
 He took an interest in evangelizing among the nearly 4,000 Catholic Native Americans.

-On February 7, 1913, Pope Benedict XV accepted Schinner's resignation as bishop of the Diocese of Superior.
+On February 7, 1913, Pope Benedict XV accepted Schinner's resignation as bishop of Superior.

 Bishop of Spokane

-On March 18, 1914, Schinner was appointed first bishop of the new Diocese of Spokane by Pope Benedict XV.
+On March 18, 1914, Schinner was appointed first bishop of the new Diocese of Spokane by Benedict XV.
 Schinner was installed on April 18, 1914.
+In 1919, the diocese purchased the Jones House (built by the architect Alfred D. Jones in 1909) as the residence for Schinner and a gathering place for Spokane's rapidly growing Catholic population.
+The Jones House subsequently served as the residence for two more bishops until the diocese sold the property in 1968.